Program Director: Professor Emmanouil N. Anagnostou

 Structured review of environmental issues and active debate during class time.
 Presentation of current environmental issues by environmental professionals and experts.

+(Also offered as CE 2411.)
 One credit.
 Prerequisite: Enrollment in the School of Engineering.
+Not open for credit to students who have passed CE 2410.

 Introduction to computer-aided design and drawing, emphasizing applications in civil and environmental engineering and landscape design.
 Introduction to fundamental CAD concepts and techniques, such as drawing commands, dimensioning, layers, editing techniques, and plotting, and additional software packages to create planimetric and topographic maps.
 Related topics include scale, coordinate geometry, and terrain representation.